 Most Haunted Midsummer Murders: Bakewell, Derbyshire - Series 10, Episode 8 Review

-This article is more than ten years old and was last updated in July 2019.
+This page is more than ten years old and was last updated in July 2019.

 Linking historical fact with paranormal investigation, Yvette Fielding and the Most Haunted set out to uncover the truth behind an ancient murderer mystery.
 This week the team visit Derbyshire, where they investigates a murder mystery in the quaint English village of Bakewell.